High School Curriculum

 Analytical Reading

-Grammar and Composition (College Prep and Honors)
+Grammar and Composition

-Grammar and Composition:
+Grammar and Composition Honors

 The honors course reads additional material, incorporates more challenging application and evaluation questions on assessments, requires more synthesis on essays, and has a higher expectation for oratory performance.

-Rhetoric and Style:
+Rhetoric and Style

-Rhetoric and Style Honors:
+Rhetoric and Style Honors

-Argumentation and American Ideology Honors:
+Argumentation and American Ideology

 Author Seminars